phero-hq/phero/README.md

 }
 ```

-On your client you can now just catch this error:
+On your client you can now catch this error:

 ```ts
 import { HelloMessage, NameTooShortError } from "../samen.generated"